Introduction to Mental Health First Response

 What You Will Learn

-• Familiarize yourself with common types of mental health conditions encountered in a school setting including signs and symptoms which may lead to referral
+• Describe common types of mental health conditions encountered in a school setting including signs and symptoms which may lead to referral

-• Understand various causes and types of crisis events which may exacerbate or cause mental health issues in children
+• Identify various causes and types of crisis events which may exacerbate or cause mental health issues in children

 • Determine the universal precautions to maintain safety standards when presented with a crisis situation

-• Explore pertinent barriers, beliefs and pro-social behavior associated with mental health issues in the school
+• Describe pertinent barriers, beliefs, and pro-social behavior associated with mental health issues in the school

 Instructors